Head Baseball Coach

 -Senior Pitcher Nick Grow

-Otto has led nine regional teams and 11 state qualifying teams in amateur baseball through his career.
-Before coming to Westminster, he spent 14 years as head coach of a Youngstown Class B team, and 11 seasons as a coach for Youngstown Chaney High School.
-Otto has been instrumental in player development throughout his career as he has sent 126 players on to play college baseball.
+Otto has led nine regional teams and 11 state qualifying teams in amateur baseball throughout his career.
+Otto has spent 15 years as the head coach of a Youngstown Class B team and 11 seasons as a coach for Youngstown Chaney High School.
+Otto has been instrumental in player development throughout his career as he has sent 135 players on to play college baseball in 15 seasons as an amateur head coach.
+He has also coached three players that have been drafted to play professional baseball and 39 division one players.